rohan1047/VisiRAG/README.md

 The project is split into two main components:

-- [`backend.py`](backend.py) – Handles PDF parsing, image extraction, embeddings, vector store creation, and query processing with LangChain and Azure OpenAI.
+- [`backend.py`](backend.py) – Handles PDF parsing, image extraction, embeddings, vector store creation, and query processing with LangChain and OpenAI.
 - [`frontend.py`](frontend.py) – A Streamlit-based user interface for uploading PDFs, chatting with the RAG engine, and viewing inline images in responses.

 ---